-Just off Dupoint Circle, in North West D.C., Afterwards cafe is open from from 7.30am – 1.ooam inside of the 24 hour Kramer Books store.
-Kramer Books is a favourite not only for its original choice of published fiction and non-fiction, but also for the Afterwards cafe’s great tasting food.
+Just off Dupoint Circle, in North West DC, Afterwards Cafe is open from from 7.30am – 1.00am inside of the 24 hour Kramer Books store.
+Kramer Books is a favourite not only for its original choice of published fiction and non-fiction, but also for the Afterwards Cafe’s great tasting food.
 Try brunch here for a hash of fried breakfasts and pancakes.

-District Taco is a local DC chain which started up as a food truck before expanding, it hands down beats any Mexican food you will find in the UK.
+District Taco is a local DC chain which started up as a food truck before expanding into restaurants, it hands down beats any Mexican food you will find in the UK.
 The steak burrito is a must.
 Pitched at good prices, and although sporting unbranded soft drinks (it really makes a difference), this isn’t a bad place to make your regular stop.